 This position is our strongest need as we can only accept campers if we have a specific counselor for them.
 Counselors are paired with 1 or 2 campers with a disability to be their friend.
 With plenty of direct support and assistance, you care for your camper while doing typical summer camp activities like; fishing, swimming, bowling, competitive recreation, archery, boating, talent shows, dancing and more!
 There is no experience needed.

-Pit Crew members work with the Camp Daniel Crew Leader on all the things that happen in the background at Camp.
-Tasks like; cleaning up after meals, cleaning bathrooms, setting up and running activities like bowling, fishing, kickball, relay races, etc. Pit Crew members also have down time to be able to build relationships with campers and other volunteers as well as participate in large group recreation events.
+Pit Crew/Workers keep all the parts of the camp puzzle moving behind the scenes.
+They work with the Camp Daniel staff to tackle tasks like; cleaning up after meals, cleaning bathrooms, setting up and running activities like bowling, fishing, kickball, relay races, etc, set up theme meal decor and more.
+Pit Crew/Workers also have down time to be able to build relationships with campers and other volunteers as well as participate in large group recreation events.
 There is no experience needed.

 Two volunteer nurses are needed every week of camp.
 Nurses have med passes four times a day and take care of any other medical related concerns.
 Being a nurse for a week is a fun and rewarding experience.
 Nurses have the opportunity to build relationships with all of our campers and volunteers while serving them everyday.